 Another of the purposes of this new law is to allow greater flexibility and easiness in the process of legally creating a new startup.

 This is one of the points that we still cannot evaluate until we have extra information, as nowadays the process for registering an SL is quite fast (with the possibility to have everything ready in just a few days).

-That is why it won’t be until the law is published that we won’t be able to know how the government plans to make the legal procedures for the creation of new companies faster and easier (although what we do know is that it will be a priority).
+That is why it won’t be until the law is published that we won’t be able to know how the government plans to make the legal procedures for the creation of new companies faster and easier.

 Establishment of new methods of employee remuneration

 Finally, this law also intends to adapt to the way in which large startups currently operate, allowing the use of stock options as a remuneration method to workers.

 In addition, the exemption would be raised from 12,000 to 45,000 euros per year; therefore, these stock options would adopt a favorable treatment.